League of Legends digital card game announced because why not

 Though details are scarce, what we do know is that Legends of Runeterra is a Hearthstone-style card game that wants to be more accessible and steer clear of the frustrating microtransactions that make games like Magic and Hearthstone so painfully expensive.
 For example, players can buy any card directly rather than shell out for randomized booster packs just hoping to get the right card.
 Those who opt not to pay can still earn cards through regular play, Riot says.

 As you would expect, Runeterra's cards are based on Leagues 140-and-growing champions.
-Though Riot didn't go into great detail over how Legends of Runeterra actually plays, we did get an opportunity to play a special demo version days earlier and will have our impressions up soon.
+Though Riot didn't go into great detail over how Legends of Runeterra actually plays, we did get an opportunity to play a special demo version days earlier and you can read our impressions here.

 Honestly though, I'm kind of excited to see Riot's take on card games.
 Teamfight Tactics, its autochess clone, is easily my favorite of the genre because it elegantly distills autochess into something less daunting and complex, and I'd like to see another card game that isn't Hearthstone try and occupy that space.